 Although pelvic muscle weakness is not the cause of IBS, constipation and other bowel and colon disorders, there is a correlation between pelvic muscle weakness and aggravated symptoms of IBS, constipation, passing gas and diarrhea in both men & women.
 Therefore, pelvic health physiotherapists can help tremendously.

-Pelvic floor muscles can be strengthened training and stimulating the muscles to properly perform their role of supporting the bladder and assisting the body to regain control of spasms, leakage, and urine stream.
+Pelvic floor muscles can be strengthened by training and stimulating the muscles to properly perform their role of supporting the bladder.
+Once tension in pelvic structured is reduced by treatment and muscles are trained properly, the body restores control of spasms, leakage, and urine stream.

 If you are not sure that your symptoms are related or aggravated by pelvic floor muscle weakness, or you are not sure if a pelvic health physiotherapist can help.
-Contact us to book a consultation with one of our pelvic floor physiotherapists or attend one of our FREE seminars on this topic.
+Contact us to book a consultation with one of our pelvic floor physiotherapists or attend one of our FREE workshops or webinars on this topic.